 Nature’s Recipe canned dog food receives the Advisor’s mid-tier rating of 3 stars.

-The Nature’s Recipe product line includes 12 canned dog foods.
+The Nature’s Recipe product line includes nine canned dog foods, each claimed to meet AAFCO nutrient profiles for adult maintenance.

-- Nature’s Recipe Adult Lamb & Rice Cuts
+- Nature’s Recipe Stew Adult Lamb & Rice Cuts

-- Nature’s Recipe Senior Lamb & Rice Cuts
+- Nature’s Recipe Stew Senior Lamb & Rice Cuts

 - Nature’s Recipe Healthy Skin Venison & Rice Ground

-- Nature’s Recipe Healthy Skin Vegetarian Cuts (2 star)
+- Nature’s Recipe Stew Healthy Skin Venison & Rice Cuts

 - Nature’s Recipe Easy to Digest Lamb, Rice & Barley Cuts